eascodes/newprojectguide/README.md

 ```

 ## 3. Set up ESLint
 Follow step 2 and step 4 of <a href="https://www.digitalocean.com/community/tutorials/linting-and-formatting-with-eslint-in-vs-code" target="_blank">these instructions</a>.
+Create a `.eslintignore` file and include `main.js` and `node_modules` in it.

 ## 4. Set up Prettier
 Follow <a href="https://prettier.io/docs/en/install.html" target="_blank">these instructions</a>.
 To run Prettier upon saving, open the Visual Studio Code command palette and select `Preferences: Open User Settings`.
 Search for `Format on Save` setting and check the box.